 - The Ofsted inspection framework, under which inspector focus on the attainment of pupil groups, and in particular those who attract the pupil premium

 - The reports for parents that schools have to publish online

 The Pupil Premium Governor is Mrs Joanne Fairbrother

-The document below is our 'Pupil Premium Strategy Statement / Document, Review and Action Plan' for 2019 / 20.
+The document below is our 'Pupil Premium Strategy Statement / Document, Review and Action Plan' for Spring 2021/Spring 2022.
 This document addresses all of the points about showing exactly how the Pupil Premium Grant is being used at All Saints and what impact it is having.